Skip to main content

 10 mentions Positive Neutral Negative

-• “Performance-wise it runs really well on my GT73VR 7RF Titan Pro laptop, remaining around 120fps in 1080p at full settings most of the time and it can look really great thanks to really good artwork.”
+• “Performance-wise it runs really well on my GT73VR 7RF Titan Pro laptop, maintaining around 120fps in 1080p at full settings most of the time, and it looks great thanks to very good artwork.”

 • “+ well optimized”